Get the html

 return number

 Now we extract the desired data from each headline under "Latest Politics", including the main article, on the 538 features page(s).
 In the following code, the authors and tags are originally stored as lists.
 However, when we convert all the data into a data frame later, we will need the data to have the right shape -- we need it to be a list of lists, with no additional nested lists.
 For authors and tags we turn the list into a string where the items are separated by semicolons instead of commas.
-This will make it possible to create a .csv
+This will make it possible to create a .csv file with the data.

 # Get the date and time to put in the name of the output file